 These analyzed sample pieces were an important part of the entire project, as they allowed the MGG team to decide whether existing equipment in the Müller Guttenbrunn Group would be suitable for separating the materials.
 Or, whether equipment needed to be reworked or it was necessary to contact machine manufacturers to develop completely new sorting solutions.
 The main challenge turned out to establish a proper sorting by those pieces of filled PP that contain only 10% filler or less and are also usually very dirty.

-However, Höggerl and Forstner do not want to reveal how MGG Polymers has now managed to actually separate the individual fractions in detail: "What we can say is: The plastic parts must ultimately be sorted with the aid of sensors based machinery.
+However, Höggerl and Forstner do not want to reveal how MGG Polymers has now managed to actually separate the individual fractions in detail: "What we can say is: The plastic parts must ultimately be sorted with the aid of sensor-based machinery.
 This makes the Müller-Guttenbrunn Group a pioneer once again, and we can be proud of that!"